luketheobscure/luketheobscure.github.io/_posts/2024-02-24-eslint-prettier.md

 Projects naturally grow in complexity over time.
 Simplifying is much harder to do, and only happens with effort.
 So opting right out of the gate to using two tools when one would do, you're opting into extra complexity.
 I love the concept of [innovation tokens](https://mcfunley.com/choose-boring-technology), maybe it's to start thinking about complexity tokens in the same way.
 If you have a finite amount of complexity tokens to spend, where will you spend them?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xp5Zq7oMtEc?si=oAj_Mu-eqvWDgLIE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+[^1]: The first version of this document read something like "Josh, who is smarter than me".
+Josh very kindly pointed me to his article ["No Unattainable Intelligence"](https://www.joshuakgoldberg.com/blog/no-unattainable-intelligence/) that addresses these kinds of statements, and I wholeheartedly agree with it.

 ---